4 tips for how to talk to kids about their art and ways to encourage their continued creativity and self confidence as artists.

-Or do you find yourself saying, “That’s pretty” or asking, “What is it?” when your child brings you her latest drawing, simply because you don’t know what else to say?
+Maybe you find yourself saying, “Beautiful!” or “I love it!” every time your child brings you her latest drawing, simply because you don’t know what else to say.

-Here’s a quick guide to help you know what to say next time your child shares his artwork with you.
+Here’s a quick guide to help you know what to say (and what NOT to say) the next time your child shares his artwork with you.